joe-herman/joe-herman.github.io/_posts/2022-02-01-diverse-interviews.md

 This was an effective indicator of a candidate's "mentorability," both as mentee and mentor, and **elevated the interview from a time sink to a potential learning experience**.
 Both candidate and interviewer could leave more knowledgeable about a technology or concept!

+## The results

+We were able to extend offers to 7 candidates for 4 positions.
+All had remarkable technical strengths and seemed like solid mentees, and coincidentally hailed from diverse technical and cultural backgrounds.

+All together, this included a couple women (one trans!), plus two people of color.
+For infrastructure roles, from a diversity standpoint I call this a complete success.

 ## tl;dr